georgeflanagin/extralinux10steps/README.md

 # Linux 10.x -- additional installation steps for workstations

+**NB**: _This information is current as of 10 November 2025.
+If you are updating this document, please change this date._

 ## Disable SELinux

 SELinux has its purposes, but it interferes with several scientific packages.
 The workstations